A woman with shoulder-length brown hair is smiling and leaning against a brick wall, wearing a black jacket.

 Adoption Ethics and Trauma Consultation

 Joanne Bagshaw, PhD, LCPC, is a baby-scoop-era adoptee, adopted from foster care as an infant.
-She provides consultations for adoptive and prospective adoptive parents who want ethically grounded support in understanding adoption.
+She provides consultations for adoptive parents who want ethically grounded support in understanding adoption and adoption trauma.

 These consultations focus on ethical issues in adoption, adoption trauma, and the lifelong emotional realities that can affect adoptees, first families, and adoptive families.